davidfaulkner1/clock/README.md

 # Clock
-Simple clock display on webpage
+Simple clock display with dark/light theme on webpage